ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

     xray_recorder.end_subsegment()
 ```

-4. Setup AWS X-Ray Resources by adding the the file `xray.json` in this directory `aws/json/`.
+4. Setup AWS X-Ray Resources by adding the file `xray.json` in this directory `aws/json/`.
 This file should contains the following below.
 ```json
 {
   "SamplingRule": {